 Once researchers do a study to test an intervention, they might write a paper about the study and its results and submit the paper for publication in a journal.

 Also, a single study rarely gets much attention.
-But if several studies point to the same results, those results begin to gain acceptance.
+But if several studies point to the same results, it shows that the results apply to more than a small group of children with autism spectrum disorder (ASD).
+As a result, those results begin to gain acceptance.

-Still, things change in science.
-Over time, new studies might challenge the accepted beliefs about an intervention.
+But things change in science.
+Over time, new studies might challenge earlier findings about interventions.
 This is a good thing – the research process is about constant questioning, so that existing therapies can be improved or better ones can be developed.

 Our Parent Guide to Therapies